Arrested for a Misdemeanor Offense?

 Get a Michigan Criminal Defense Lawyer on Your Side

 Do not wait to get the legal support you deserve!
-Fill out a free case
+Fill out a free case evaluation.

 Penalties Involved in Misdemeanors Offenses

 Although a lesser offense than a felony, a misdemeanor conviction may still result in serious penalties.
 There are numerous factors that will determine the extent of the penalties you face, including the intent behind the offense, whether any injuries took place, the value of property or goods involved, the type of offense, and the defendant's criminal record, if any.

 Depending on those factors, you could face the following types of penalties:

 - No more than a year in jail

 - Community service

 Certain misdemeanor crimes will be penalized differently, depending on the factors involved.
 For example, you could face much more serious penalties for misdemeanor assault than you would for misdemeanor drug possession.
 Assault can bring up to $1,000 in fines and up to 1 year behind bars.
 Still, these penalties are much less severe than the ones an individual may face for felony assault.